acrlabs/simkube/docs/adv/autoscaling.md

 it will automatically use KWOK to scale up nodes in the cluster just like Cluster Autoscaler.
 As with Cluster Autoscaler, KWOK applies the `kwok-provider=true:NoSchedule` taint to the nodes it creates.

-> [!NOTE]
-> Unlike Cluster Autoscaler, karpenter does not take in a list of Kubernetes Node specs to determine what instances it
-> launches.
-Instead, it uses a hard-coded list of "generic" instance types which roughly map to standard instance
-> offerings by the major cloud providers.
-There is an [open PR](https://github.com/kubernetes-sigs/karpenter/pull/1048)
+Unlike Cluster Autoscaler, karpenter does not take in a list of Kubernetes Node specs to determine what instances it launches.
+Instead, it uses a hard-coded list of "generic" instance types which roughly map to standard instance offerings by the major cloud providers.
+If you want to run Karpenter with a different set of configured instances, you need to modify the [embedded `instance_types.json`](https://github.com/kubernetes-sigs/karpenter/blob/main/kwok/cloudprovider/instance_types.json) file and rebuild Karpenter.
-> to enable configuring node types via an injected file.